t-webber/jet-centre/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the style guidelines.
 - [ ] All tests pass.
 - [ ] The code is documented (if applicable).

+## Breaking change

+Indicate if your PR is breaking change (on a feature, on the database schema, etc.)